 - Blanket the area with flyers – The area needs to be completely saturated with flyers in plastic sheet protectors (with the opening at the bottom so water doesn’t get in).
 They should be on every telephone pole, at every intersection, along all walking paths – basically everywhere people walk or drive.
 In the first day it is ideal if 500-1,000 flyers are posted.
 Do not wait – flyer immediately.
 Do not assume the dog will stay in the immediate area – flyers should be extend a few miles from the point the dog was lost.

 - Flyers should include two telephone numbers in BIG PRINT – easy to read from a car driving by – and a good picture.

 - Offer a reward and highlight that on the flyer!

 - Send out a Find Toto call.

 - Post a lost dog notice on craigslist in both the Lost and Found section and the Pets section.
-Include a picture and reference the blog (see below).
+Include a picture and contact information.

 - File a lost dog report with all area shelters and then visit the shelters in person regularly.
 Shelter staff receive lots of lost dog reports and don’t often connect the dogs at intake to the lost dog reports.

 - Notify local vets.
 Call the vets, fax them flyers.
 Be sure to post flyers at local pet stores, dog parks, bulletin boards.